-- current and future management will abide by the business objectives and strategies outlined herein; - the Company will retain and supplement its Board and management, or otherwise engage consultants and advisors, having knowledge of the industries in which the Company participates; - the Company will have sufficient working capital and the ability to obtain the financing required in order to develop its business and continue operations; - the Company will continue to attract, develop, motivate and retain highly qualified and skilled employees;
+• current and future management will abide by the business objectives and strategies outlined herein;

-- no adverse changes will be made to the regulatory framework governing cannabis, taxes and all other applicable matters in the jurisdictions in which the Company conducts business and any other jurisdiction in which the Company may conduct business in the future; - the Company will be able to generate cash flow from operations, including, where applicable, the cultivation, production, processing, distribution and sale of cannabis and cannabis products; - the Company will be able to execute on its business strategy; - the Company will be able to meet the requirements necessary to obtain and/or maintain its Licences; - general economic, financial market, regulatory and political conditions in which the Company operates will remain the same; - Company will be able to compete in the cannabis industry; - cannabis prices will not decline materially; - Company will be able to manage anticipated and unanticipated costs; and - Company will be able to maintain internal controls over financial reporting and disclosure, and procedures.
+- the Company will retain and supplement its board of directors and management, or otherwise engage consultants and advisors, having knowledge of the industries in which the Company participates; - the Company will be able to continue as a going concern, will have sufficient working capital and be able to secure adequate financing required in the future on acceptable terms to develop its business and continue operations; - the Company will continue to attract, develop, motivate and retain highly qualified and skilled employees; - no adverse changes will be made to the regulatory framework governing cannabis, taxes and all other applicable matters in the jurisdictions in which the Company conducts business and any other jurisdiction in which the Company may conduct business in the future; - the Company will be able to generate cash flow from operations, including, where applicable, the cultivation, production, processing, distribution and sale of cannabis and cannabis products; - the Company will be able to execute on its business strategy; - the Company will be able to meet the governmental and regulatory requirements necessary to obtain and/or maintain its Licences; - general economic, financial market, regulatory and political conditions in which the Company operates will remain the same; - Company will be able to compete in the cannabis industry; - cannabis prices will not decline materially; - the Company will be able to continue to achieve its target selling, general and administrative expenses ("SG&A"); - there are not-materially more closures or lockdowns related to the COVID-19 pandemic; - Company will be able to manage anticipated and unanticipated costs; - Company will be able to maintain internal controls over financial reporting and disclosure, and procedures; - the Company will further expand production capacity and introduce new product formats once the second floor of its Dosecann facility is fully operational; - the Company will be able to successfully launch new brands, create new product formats and enter into new markets; and - current and future Company products will be accepted by consumers and provincial purchasers.

 Although the Company believes that the expectations reflected in such forward-looking information are reasonable, it can give no assurance that such expectations will prove to have been correct.
-New factors emerge from time to time, and it is not possible for management to predict all of those factors or to assess in advance the impact of each such factor on the Company's business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking information.
+New factors emerge from time to time, and it is not possible for management to predict all of those factors or to assess in advance the impact of each such factor on the Company's business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forwardlooking information.
 The Company's forward-looking information is based on information currently available and what management believes are reasonable assumptions.
 The forward-looking information contained herein is made as of the date of this AIF and speaks only to such assumptions as of the date of this AIF.